ryantriangles/robotgo/README.md

 > Golang Desktop Automation.
 Control the mouse, keyboard, bitmap and image, read the screen, process, Window Handle and global event listener.

-RobotGo supports Mac, Windows, and Linux(X11); and robotgo supports arm64 and x86-amd64.
+RobotGo supports macOS, Windows, and Linux(X11); and robotgo supports arm64 and x86-amd64.

 ## Contents